Laxluther/document_manag/readme.md

 # Document Management & RAG-based Q&A API

-Welcome to our Document Management and RAG-based Question & Answering application!
+Welcome to Document Management and RAG-based Question & Answering application!
 This tool helps you manage documents and get intelligent answers from your document library.

 ## Features